00RohitRoshan/Obsidian/Exam/GS/Microfinance Institutions Network.md

 - RBI is the Regulatory Authority of Microfinance in India
 - Asirbad Microfinace LImited extensive branches through 22 states
 - 1.25 Lakh Upper limit for rural microfinance borrower
+- there are a lot mixed with Microfinance

 ---
 Next Search